pulumi/pulumi/docs/overview.md

         }
     }

-`Thumbnailer` accepts two `lumi.x.Bucket`s in its constructor, subscribes to the source's `onNewObject` event, creates new thumbnails in the resulting lambda, and stores them in the other bucket.
+`Thumbnailer` accepts two `pulumi.x.Bucket`s in its constructor, subscribes to the source's `onNewObject` event, creates new thumbnails in the resulting lambda, and stores them in the other bucket.

 It is important to note that the body of this lambda is real JavaScript -- and can use libraries from NPM, perform IO